heptarch/heptarch.github.io/about.md

 "Saxifrage" means "stone breaker".
 These tiny, five-petalled flowers are the toughest and most northernmost growing plants on earth.
-By virtue of their patterns of growth, they split rocks and flourish in unlikely places; they are in the business of viriditas.
+By virtue of their pattern of growth, they split rocks and flourish in unlikely places; they are in the business of viriditas.